 US Firms Behind the Chat Curve

 Chat commerce pioneer Clickatell sees digital transformation succeeding as chat moves from self-service to actual commerce.
-To date, companies outside the U.S. are leading in this arena, but Apple and Google are making advancements, as are others.
+To date, companies outside the U.S. are leading in this arena, but Apple and Google, as well as others, are making advancements.

-The push in those regions was largely due to a lack of smartphone penetration and the use of mobile apps.
-Add to that the high cost of mobile data combined with poor reach in terms of broadband WiFi, according to de Villiers.
+According to de Villiers, the push in those regions was largely due to a lack of smartphone penetration and the use of mobile apps.
+Add to that the high cost of mobile data combined with poor reach in terms of broadband WiFi.

 Chat commerce has blossomed outside of the U.S. because text messaging is expensive.
 Consumers opted to use the less expensive, IP-based chat apps to communicate with each other, he explained.